axone-protocol/contracts/docs/cw-logic-sample-querymsg-oneof-ask.md

 undefined#/query/oneOf/0
 ```

-Ask returns the evaluation of the query using the program context through the against the logic module.
+Ask returns the evaluation of the query using the program context through the logic module.

 | Abstract            | Extensible | Status         | Identifiable | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                                   |
 | :------------------ | :--------- | :------------- | :----------- | :---------------- | :-------------------- | :------------------ | :--------------------------------------------------------------------------- |